 The compact spare is for temporary use only.
 Replace the compact spare tire with a full-size tire as soon as you can.
 See "Compact Spare Tire" in the Index.
-See the storage instructions label to replace your compact spare in your trunk properly.
+See the storage instructions label to return your compact spare to the trunk properly.